With Sharon Peterson

 - water

 Peel, core, and slice your Asian pears in half.
 Cut out any bruised or blemished areas.
-I would slice them directly into my syrup to prevent discoloring.
+Slice them directly into syrup to prevent discoloring.
 You may also cut them in slices if you prefer.

 Syrup for Packing